-This topic provides an overview of the items that you can reconfigure for an ApsaraDB RDS for MySQL instance.
+This topic describes the items that you can configure for an ApsaraDB RDS for MySQL instance.

->

-> Note If you want to perform a change that involves other RDS editions, you can create an RDS instance that runs the required RDS edition.
-Then, you can migrate the data of your RDS instance to the new RDS instance by using Data Transmission Service (DTS).
+Note If none of the preceding downgrade and upgrade scenarios meets your business requirements, you can create an RDS instance that runs the required RDS edition.
+Then, you can migrate the data of your original RDS instance to the new RDS instance by using Data Transmission Service (DTS).
 For more information, see Create an ApsaraDB RDS for MySQL instance and Migrate data between ApsaraDB RDS for MySQL instances.

->

-> |Instance type||You can change the instance type of your RDS instance regardless of the instance configuration.||Change the specifications of an ApsaraDB RDS for MySQL instance|
+|Instance type||You can change the instance type of your RDS instance regardless of the instance configuration.||Change the specifications of an ApsaraDB RDS for MySQL instance|

->

-> You can migrate your RDS instance across zones in the same region.
-After the migration is completed, the attributes, configuration, and endpoints of your RDS instance remain unchanged.
+You can migrate your RDS instance across zones in the same region.
+After the migration process is complete, the attributes, configuration, and endpoints of your RDS instance remain unchanged.

->

-> Note When you migrate your RDS instance across zones, a data migration is triggered.
+Note During the cross-zone migration process, ApsaraDB RDS migrates the data of your RDS instance from the original zone to the new zone that you specify.
 A larger data volume indicates a longer period of time that is required to complete the data migration.

->

-> |Migrate an ApsaraDB RDS for MySQL instance across zones in the same region|
+|Migrate an ApsaraDB RDS for MySQL instance across zones in the same region|

 |Primary/secondary switchover||You can configure ApsaraDB RDS to automatically switch workloads over between your RDS instance and its secondary RDS instance.
 You can also manually switch workloads over between your RDS instance and its secondary RDS instance.
 After the switchover is complete, your RDS instance is demoted to run as the new secondary RDS instance.||Switch workloads over between primary and secondary ApsaraDB RDS for MySQL instances|